-The white grape is a new breed between Ezerjó x Bouvier, Synonyms are Badachon, Badacsony 8 and Zengo.
-The crossing took place in 1956 in Hungary by the breeder Ferenc Kirtaly.
-With the same parents are the new breeds zenith and Zeusz emerged.
-The early to middle-seasoning vine is moderately resistant to wintry frost but prone to Botrytis, It produces full-bodied white wines with aromas of quince and pepper, as well as aging potential.
+The white grape variety is a new breed between Ezerjó x Bouvier, Synonyms are Badachon, Badacsony 8 and Zengo.
+The crossing took place in 1956 Hungary by the breeder Ferenc Kirtaly.
+The new breeds are with the same parents zenith and Zeusz emerged.
+The early to medium ripening vine is moderately resistant to wintry ones frost but prone to Botrytis, It produces full-bodied white wines with aromas of quince and pepper, as well as aging potential.
 The variety is in the fields Eger.
 Etyek-Buda (for sparkling wine production) and Mátraalja grown.
 The Hungarian acreage in 2010 was 264 hectares.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)